darkf/almixer/README.txt

 Platform Decoders and minimal depedencies:
-ALmixer can be compiled to use SDL+SDL_sound to get the benefit of a mature codebase and vast number of codecs.
+ALmixer can be compiled to use SDL to minimize some code duplication.
+You may additionally use SDL_sound to gain access to different decoders.
-However, ALmixer has been developing native platform decoders to eliminate external dependencies (i.e. no SDL and no SDL_sound) and avoid patent and royalty issues, which formats like MP3 and AAC are encumbered with.
+However, ALmixer has been developing native platform decoders to eliminate external dependencies (i.e. no SDL and no SDL_sound) and avoid patent and royalty issues, which formats like MP3 and AAC/MP4 are encumbered with.
-ALmixer currently has a mature Core Audio backend (Mac/iOS).
-ALmixer has also introduced an Android OpenSL ES backend.
-A Windows Media Foundation backend is on the wish list.
+ALmixer currently has a Core Audio backend (Mac/iOS), Android OpenSL ES backend, and a Windows Media Foundation backend, all of which support MP3 and AAC/MP4 with the platform vendors providing protection for patents/royalties.
+(Be aware, for MP3, you may be subject to royalties if you distribute MP3 files.
+AAC/MP4 typically does not share this restriction.
+Please consult your legal counsel.)

 Additional Android Notes:
 The Android OpenSL ES backend uses Google's decoder API extensions which are introduced in Android 4.0 (API 14).
 This is the minimum requirement for this backend.
 However, Android audio latency problems are infamous (search for Android bug #3434), and things are generally terrible.
 Android 4.1 improves things significantly (though they still are terrible.
 For the sake of avoiding bad reviews, you may want to consider requiring 4.1 as your minimum.

 Additionally, the OpenSL ES API extensions fail to provide a classic API that uses function pointers for the fopen/fread/fseek/fclose family to allow abstraction layers to exist.
-As a consequence, SDL_RWops does not work with the native Android decoder backend.
+As a consequence, only physical files are supported and reading sources from memory will not work with the native Android decoder backend.
 Please file feature requests with Android to convince them to correct this.

 See the HelloAndroidALmixer example. https://bitbucket.org/ewing/hello-android-almixer

+Windows Media Foundation:
+A native Windows Media Foundation implementation is available.
+Microsoft introduced the APIs in Vista.
+However, due to bugs and limitations in Vista with respect to WMF, everybody says assume Windows 7 is the minimum requirement.
+Now that Microsoft has officially ended XP support, and the fact that nobody runs Vista, and the lion's share of users now run Windows 7, this seems like a reasonable minimum system requirement.

+RWops:
+ALmixer_RWops is a direct copy from SDL_RWops.
+In fact, its intent is to behave identically and be binary compatible with SDL_RWops.
+When compiled with SDL as a dependency, ALmixer actually uses SDL_rwops directly and casts the pointer behind the scenes.
+When compiled as standalone, source code was copied from SDL and then stripped down to remove everything but the parts needed for RWops.
+The ALmixer_RWops header should have the same fields and sizes and alignments as SDL_RWops, and the implementation is supposed to be the same, so in theory, these are still interchangable via pointer casting.

 LGPL issues: